tmking/zsh-bundler-path-helper/README.md

 # Bundler Path Helpers

-These functions will automatically add and remove bundled gems and binaries to your `$GEM_PATH` and `$PATH` respectively.
-They are run every time you change directories.
+This function will automatically add and remove bundled gems and binaries to your `$GEM_PATH` and `$PATH` respectively.
+It is run immediately after any command is executed .

 ## Conventions